gvolpe/blog-comments/_posts/2019-06-23-lessons-learned-while-writing-a-haskell-app.md

 {% endhighlight %}

 If we get a `Right rs` then we assert that the rate is equals to the one cached or the one returned by the forex client.
-If we get a `Left e` instead that means that the Api limit has been reached so we assert that the counter is greater or equals than the "requests per hour" value.
+If we get a `Left e` instead that means that the API limit has been reached so we assert that the counter is greater or equals than the "requests per hour" value.

 #### Web server